 HSC Beginners Courses are for students who have not studied the language in Stage 5.
-In the Preliminary Course, students will begin to develop their knowledge and skills to communicate actively in Indonesian and/or French in both personal and interpersonal situations.
+In the Preliminary Course, students will begin to develop their knowledge and skills to communicate actively in French in both personal and interpersonal situations.
 They will develop their understanding of language and culture, and its interdependence.